 Jennifer Lawrence (who I loved in Winter’s Bone and The Hunger Games) reportedly uses no more than soap and a splash of water.
 Her Globes appearance showed she cleans up great (with a red dress to die for), but my favorite hobby horse is that a proper cleansing routine is the foundation of great skin.
 Which cleanser to choose when you are 20-something is an important decision because young skins can be oily and breakout prone and it’s easy to over-compensate by over-exfoliating and drying the skin out.

-A good cream cleanser would be BIAO Beauty Rejuvenating Cleanser ($19 in the shop).
+A good cream cleanser would be BIAO Beauty Rejuvenating Cleanser ($19).
 It smells of fresh roses and contains natural, nourishing ingredients, like aloe vera, lavender extract, avocado oil, shea butter and sunflower oil.
-If you are prone to open pores, then reach for Arcona Toner Tea Bar ($38 in the shop), which tones as well as cleanses, with suds that come from natural yucca.
+If you are prone to open pores, then reach for Arcona Toner Tea Bar ($38), which tones as well as cleanses, with suds that come from natural yucca.

-Exfoliation is something to step up in your 30s, but if you are 20-something with a drab skin tone, a once-a-week gentle peel with Juice Beauty Green Apple Peel Sensitive ($39 in the shop) will make the complexion glow with organic plant extracts and natural alpha hydroxy acids.
+Exfoliation is something to step up in your 30s, but if you are 20-something with a drab skin tone, a once-a-week gentle peel with Juice Beauty Green Apple Peel Sensitive ($39) will make the complexion glow with organic plant extracts and natural alpha hydroxy acids.

 Hayden Panettiere is so charismatic on Nashville that I forgive her for fronting Neutrogena.
-But I can improve on Neutrogena’s Wave Sonic cleansing brush with either a Clarisonic or Sirius Sonic ($42 in the shop) brush.
+But I can improve on Neutrogena’s Wave Sonic cleansing brush with either a Clarisonic or Ultra Clear Facial Cleansing System ($86 in the shop) brush.
 Either way, power brushing is perfect for 20-somethings and an excellent way to refine the skin.

 One of my favorite 20-somethings has been using Your Best Face Private Reserve ($75 for 1.7oz in the shop) since just before the holidays and reports that it is having an excellent effect on her skin.
 Private Reserve is an oil with some well-chosen antioxidants and so is helping her take preventative measures.
 It makes the skin feel so good and look so dewy that one reviewer said she’s been visited by the skin goddess.